Porges/ways-to-play/src/games/assault/index.md

 {% imageEnd %}

-### Royal Garrison

-In England, an extended version of the game with three defending pieces and a larger board was known as Royal Garrison.[@DrawingRoomPlays p.
-274] The attacker has fifty pieces.
+Another version of the “Royal Garrison” board connected all diagonals:

 {% image src="royal_garrison.svg" alt="" %}

-The Royal Garrison board.
+A different Royal Garrison board.

 {%imageEnd%}

 ## See also